MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/manage-updates-to-office-365-proplus-with-system-center-configuration-manager.md

 - Disable the **Office 365 Client Management** policy setting.
 You can find this policy setting under Computer Configuration\\Policies\\Administrative Templates\\Microsoft Office 2016 (Machine)\\Updates.

 > [!IMPORTANT]
 > The Microsoft Office Click-to-Run Service is responsible for registering and unregistering Office COM application during service startup.
 Change domain policy or Configuration Manager client settings require explicit **Disable** selection for Office COM to be successfully deregistered and restore default configuration.
-Toggling Office 365 Client Management via GPO or SCCM Clients settings from **Enabled** to **Not Configured** is not sufficent.
+Toggling Office 365 Client Management via Group Policy or **Client Settings** for Configuration Manager  from **Enabled** to **Not Configured** is not sufficient.

 ## Contents of the Office 365 client update package for WSUS